-PAR TA-to be compl eted by the applicant

-Full name of child

-Date of Birth

-Scho ol you are

-applying for Pilton Infants' School

-Plea: scho ow if you believe there is an exceptional social or medical need for your child to attend this

-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 15 or those of their parents.
-16
+PART A - to be completed by the applicant Full n ame of child Date of Birth School you are applying for Pilton Infants' School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 1 or those of their parents.
+2